cBioPortal/clinical-timeline/README.md

   the `-s` option).
 - Please add a before/after screenshot or gif here with e.g. [GifGrabber](http://www.gifgrabber.com/) if there is a new visual feature.
 - Run all tests to assure nothing else was accidentally broken.
 This is done by running: `npm test`.
-- Make sure you have added the necessary tests for your changes.
+- Make sure you have added the necessary tests and [documentation](http://usejsdoc.org/) for your changes.

 clinical-timeline uses [code-climate](https://codeclimate.com/) to maintain code quality and [coveralls](https://coveralls.io) for code-coverage.
 Please ensure that the [repo GPA](https://codeclimate.com/github/cBioPortal/clinical-timeline) and [code-coverage](https://coveralls.io/github/cBioPortal/clinical-timeline) doesn't falls if not increase post the new commit.
 Adding new [unit tests](https://github.com/cBioPortal/clinical-timeline/tree/master/test/unit-tests) is most welcomed.